Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 #### Zip Code Wilmington
 ##### April 2017 – April 2018; Wilmington, DE.

-* Taught all core concepts of web design in the context of Java.
+* Taught Core Java and and Java Web APIs using JDBC, JPA, Spring Boot, and design patterns
 * Covered advanced topics including JDBC, JPA, Reflections, Collections.
 * Lectured on design patterns in the context of advanced frameworks such as Spring Boot and Angular.
 * Assisted in the education and job-placement of over 200 junior full-stack application developers